offchan42/machine-learning-curriculum/README.md

 * [MLflow](https://mlflow.org/) MLflow (currently in beta) is an open source platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
 It currently offers three components: MLflow Tracking, MLflow Projects, MLflow Models.
 * [wav2letter++](https://code.fb.com/ai-research/wav2letter/) Open sourcing wav2letter++, the fastest state-of-the-art speech system, and flashlight, an ML library going native
 * [Ludwig](https://github.com/uber/ludwig) Ludwig is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.
 It's by Uber team.
+* [spektral](https://github.com/danielegrattarola/spektral/) A Python framework for relational representation learning in Keras

 ### AutoML